Learn how to invest in Databricks stock when the IPO arrives. Get access to select pre-IPO startups at Equitybee.

 Notably, the world’s biggest data companies use its products and have made private investments in the company (see next section).

-Databricks was founded by the original creators of Apache Spark, an open-source data analytics engine for large-scale processing.
+The original creators of Apache Spark, an open-source data analytics engine for large-scale processing, founded Databricks.
 The company is headquartered in San Francisco.
+In 2022, it was named as a Forbes Cloud 100 leader alongside Lacework and the fintech leader Plaid

-No, Databricks is still privately owned.
-The shareholders include founders, early investors (venture capital firms), and employees.
+Databricks shareholders include the founders, institutional investors (venture capital firms), and employees.

 Databricks has raised at least $3.4 billion in private financing since its founding.
-Morgan Stanley led an August 2021 funding roung, injecting at least $1.5 billion, increasing the company’s valuation to $38 billion, according to Bloomberg.
+Morgan Stanley led an August 2021 funding round, injecting at least $1.5 billion.

-Other prominent investors include Fidelity, Microsoft, Amazon, CapitalG, Salesforce Ventures, Tiger Global, Andreesen Horowitz, Blackrock, and New Enterprise Associates.
+Other prominent investors include Fidelity, Microsoft, Amazon, CapitalG, Salesforce Ventures, Tiger Global, Andreessen Horowitz, Blackrock, New Enterprise Associates, the ARK Venture Fund, and the Fundrise Innovation Fund and its pool of investors (including me).

 We may get clues, such as when Databricks selects a lead underwriter for the IPO or announces a confidential filing.
 Those types of announcements would indicate the IPO is within six to twelve months.